-The National Association of Healthcare Access Managers (NAHAM) has developed this resource for Healthcare Access Associates - your front-end staff.
+The National Association of Healthcare Access Managers (NAHAM) has developed this training manual for Healthcare Access Associates - your front-end staff.
 The information in this useful guide reviews a variety of topics essential in the orientation and development of front-end staff.
 It also can aid in the preparation of staff for the NAHAM Certified Healthcare Access Associate (CHAA) Examination.

 This manual includes a course outline that may assist with course layout and preparation time.
 There is also a brief quiz at the end of each section.
-An orientation checklist is included near the end of the manual.
-You may want to modify this checklist to meet your needs during the orientation of new employees.

-Since this manual is distributed nationwide to large and small facilities and it is used in both the inpatient and outpatient arenas, some content is intended to be general in order to provide you the opportunity to stress areas of particular importance to you as a manager or instructor and to add information specific to your healthcare organization or work location.
+Since this manual is distributed nationwide to large and small facilities and it is used in both the inpatient and outpatient arenas, the information is somewhat general.
+Therefore, there are opportunities for you to stress areas of particular importance to you or to add information specific to your healthcare organization or work location.

-Being the national organization representing your interests and needs, NAHAM desires to support your efforts to developing and retaining quality staff.
+As the national organization that represents your interests and needs, NAHAM desires to support your efforts to developing and retaining quality staff.
 Your comments and suggestions regarding this training manual or any other issues are appreciated.